ISANGI22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 7: Global variable
 Task 8: Every addition to true knowledge is an addition to human power Task 9: Divide and rule
+Task 10: Love in anterior to life, posterior to death, initial of creation, and the exponent of breath